daliaviki/ECE297_Map_Project/README.md

 ![default_interface](https://github.com/nzcsx/ece297_map_project/blob/master/README_images/default_interface.png)

 ## How It's Implemented
+### General Strucrture
 The functionality and user interface of the map are implemented in the map functions in files under /libstreetmap/src/.
 Raw OSM files are serialized to program readable bin files.
 The map functions reads the serialized files through two api's provided.

 ![overall_structure](https://github.com/nzcsx/ece297_map_project/blob/master/README_images/overall_strcuture.png)

 There are two serialzed files and two api's for them respectively.
 StreetsDatabaseAPI.h (also called "layer 2 API") is more simplified and contains only streets informaiton.
-OSMDatabaseAPI.h (also called "layer 1 API") is less processed but contains more information (such as subways, points of interests, etc.)
+OSMDatabaseAPI.h (also called "layer 1 API") is less processed but contains more information (such as subways, points of interests, etc.) All functionalities are implemented in four milestones sequentially.

+### Milestone 1